Octo-Labs/funktor/README.md

 Funktor uses [serverless](https://www.serverless.com/) to provision AWS resources and to deploy your code to Lambda.

-`funktor/serverless.yml` is the main files you should use to configure your AWS resources and functions.
+`funktor/serverless.yml` is the main file you should use to configure your AWS resources and functions.

 `funktor/resources` contains a few files that provision some AWS resources that are used by `funktor`.
 * An SQS Queue for the "incoming jobs queue"